pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 [vmware-docs-vm-management]: https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.vm_admin.doc/GUID-55238059-912E-411F-A0E9-A7A536972A91.html

-## About Working with Virtual Machines in Terraform
+## About Working with Virtual Machines

 A high degree of control and flexibility is afforded to a vSphere user when it comes to how to configure, deploy, and manage virtual machines - much more control than given in a traditional cloud provider.
-As such, Terraform has to make some decisions on how to manage the virtual machines it creates and manages.
+As such, the provider has to make some decisions on how to manage the virtual machines it creates and manages.
 This section documents things you need to know about your virtual machine configuration that you should consider when setting up virtual